-Here is the same URL, with encoded parameters:
+Here is the same URL, with encrypted parameters:

-Once the URL parameters are encoded, only the Survey123 web app can read them, making the URL much more secure.
+Once the URL parameters are encrypted, only the Survey123 web app can read them, making the content in your URL secure.

-URL parameter encoding is a technique that allows you to obscure the contents of URL parameters.
-When parameters are encoded, it is not possible for end users to manipulate existing or add new parameters to the URL.
+URL parameter encoding is a technique that allows you to encrypt the contents of URL parameters.
+When parameters are encrypted, it is not possible for end users to manipulate existing or add new parameters to the URL.
 This functionality is only available with Survey123 online forms published with version 3.11 or newer.

-Let's pretend you want to add a link to your survey in a website and Facebook.
-Using URL parameters, you prepopulate a hidden question so you can tell from which source (website or Facebook) the survey was sent.
+Let's pretend you want to add a link to your survey in a website.
+Using URL parameters, you prepopulate a hidden question so you can tell from which source (website, Facebook, etc) the survey was sent.
 In this case, since you only need to create and encode two links, you can simply use your web browser.
 Here is how: